Charlotte, VT

 Town Energy Modernization Project

 As stated by the Town Plan, the Charlotte Energy & Climate Action Committee (CECAC) has proposed a project to transition town buildings from fossil fuels to clean sources while striking a balance between cost, financial benefit, environmental benefit, regulatory limitations, and aesthetic impact.
-The proposed project over the long-term saves hundreds of thousands of dollars in energy costs, reduces more than 2 million pounds of CO2 emissions, and stabilizes the cost of energy for 25 years.
+The project was approved by the Selectboard unanimously on 12/9/2025 and implementation will begin in Spring '26 and be completed by summer.

 After reviewing current regulations, incentives, the 2024 VT Act 179, and town plan energy, aesthetic, and fiscal goals, the Town engaged a consultant using a grant awarded to CECAC to evaluate options for balancing these tradeoffs.
-The resulting proposal is to increase the solar powered footprint by 80KW, by placing arrays on town properties (CVFRS, Town Hall, Senior Center, Town Garage, and Optionally Thompsons Point) that have certificate of public good (CPG's) filings in place to take advantage of grandfathered net-metering rules and rates.
+After thorough analysis, the resulting proposal was to increase the solar powered footprint by 80KW, by placing arrays on the CVFRS roof using the certificate of public good (CPG's) filings obtained by the proactive energy committee to take advantage of soon to expire net-metering rules and rates.
 While the town already produces solar on the town garage, it requires about 15 KW more to meet the existing electric draw.
 The complementary component of the proposed modernization is to upgrade aging furnaces and air conditioners to dual purpose energy efficient cold weather heat pumps.
 This equipment upgrade will require the remaining 65KW of low-cost solar electric energy, however fuel needs would be near zero and for emergency only.

-The draft proposal business case, if implemented, would save the town approximately $702K and eliminate 3.12 million lbs. of CO2 over 25 years assuming all incentives can be exercised, a 10yr green municipal loan secured at 2.25%, and implemented within the time permitted by Federal Tax Incentives.
-If this deadline cannot be met, the project remains viable however the financing terms would change and benefits reduced accordingly.
+The draft proposal business case, when implemented, is projected to save the town approximately $700K and eliminate 3.12 million lbs. of CO2 over 25 years assuming all incentives can be exercised, a 10yr green municipal loan is secured at 2.25%, and the project implemented within the time permitted by Federal Tax Incentives.
+When considering the cashflow and timing of incentive rebates, in conjunction with the energy savings each year, this project is projected run approximately taxpayer neutral when averaged over the term of the 10 year financing.
+In simple terms, the town will freeze the price of electricity for 25 years, obtain new HVAC equipment, reduce carbon, meet state emission goals for town buildings, and have negligible short-term impact to taxpayers, and significant long-term savings.

 Latest Public Presentation